-This little rabbit-themed gem in Grandview and Polaris is as industrial-chic as a restaurant can come.
+This little rabbit-themed gem in Grandview is as industrial-chic as a restaurant can come.
 Sweet Carrot’s simple menu includes their signature, naturally gluten-free corn cake that comes smothered in slaw, corn salsa, and a homemade sauce.
 And this isn’t a cute muffin remake — we’re talking a pancake-sized corn dream.
 Top it with house-smoked brisket, pulled pork, smoked turkey, or fried artichokes for you meat-abstainers.
 While you’ll have to skip the mac n’ cheese, we promise you’ll get your fill of comfort food while keeping your gut happy.

 No critical menu-reading here; everything at Bake Me Happy is gluten-free.
 While this certainly doesn’t mean their list of delectables is extremely healthy, it’s a great place to splurge on cheat day.
 For instance, you can relive your Little Debbie days with their Oatmeal Creme Clouds: soft molasses cookies flanking a generous dollop of marshmallow creme frosting.
 And these sweet treats are sold at retail stores all over Columbus — Hills Market, Weiland’s Market, even the Zoo!
 Fitt Tip: Buckeye football fans can stay gluten-free on game day!
 Bake Me Happy opened a stand inside the Shoe (section 19A) selling their famous gluten-free sweet treats as well as traditional game day fare like hot dogs and brats (on gluten-free buns!) and loaded nachos.
 They even sell hard cider and gluten-free beer to wash it down.